 The way forward

-When it comes to the future LSH collaboration between the Netherlands and Colombia the ambition has been set to maintain and further grow the role of the Netherlands as one of the top reference countries to Colombia and grow the already sizable number of concrete collaborations.
+When it comes to the future LSH collaboration between the Netherlands and Colombia the ambition has been set to maintain and further grow the role of the Netherlands as one of the top reference countries to Colombia and grow the already sisable number of concrete collaborations.
 To proceed we suggest performing actions on a number of high-potential themes:

 Preferred actions